NUS-Kimberley/CS5228-Project/README.md

 You can run the `EDA_task3.ipynb` to run the EDA adn get the traning and test data for task 3.

 You can run the `project-task3-notebook.ipynb` to train the data mining models for task 3.

+### Evaluation

+You can run the  `evaluation.ipynb` to check the result of evaluation for task 1, 2, and 3.